Hamuul/scrape-challenge/README.md

 **Prerequisites:**
 * Ensure you have already executed `python3 get_xmls.py` or obtained the necessary `.xml` files and placed them in the current directory.

+#### Scraping results are in products.txt for selenium and pw/full.csv for playwright

 **Option 1: Docker container**

 1. Download the Dockerfile and :